 (2) On being so notified the Chief Officer must cancel the licence.

-38. Lost licences may be replaced
+38. Lost etc. licence, replacement of

 If the Chief Officer is satisfied that a licence document has been destroyed, lost or stolen, the Chief Officer may issue a replacement.